 Once the decision was made to run an event a name was required that defined what they were trying to achieve.
 This was much more difficult than they thought and caused, it is fair to say, a few headaches.
 Something that defined the unique magnificence of the countryside and gave the message to competitors that it was more than just a race.
 God’s Own Country was suggested by an inspired event Directors wife.
 Often abbreviated to Godzone or less often Godzown, it is a phrase that has been used for more than 100 years by New Zealanders to describe their homeland.
 This was quickly adapted to GODZONE, a moniker we hope captures the beauty of this country and the essence of the event.

-This will be the tenth (yes, 10th…who’d have thunk it…?) event or Chapter, as we like to call it, of GODZone.
+This will be the tenth (yes, 10th…who’d have thunk it…?) event or Chapter, as we like to call it, of GODZONE.
 We strongly believe that each Chapter of the event should be unique in character and offer new challenges to returning teams and first timers alike.
-We hope you come along and experience the truly unique experience that is GODZone – Adventure Like No Other.
+We hope you come along and experience the truly unique experience that is GODZONE.